Thijzer/ConverterCollection/README.md

 Running the Spoon2Twig Converter.
 Run every command starting with `bin/hercules spoon2twig`

->>> Currently only the --all feature is tested and working!

 #### Commands

 Converts every Spoon .tpl in the project